 The Licensing division handles the certification process, including issuing certificates of operation, administering examinations, and inspector commissions.

 The Enforcement division investigates and resolves any complaints.
 Any alleged violations that are not resolved by the Enforcement division are referred to prosecutors within the Legal Services division to be resolved through the administrative hearing process.

 In addition to the Chief Boiler Inspector and three Boiler Inspection Specialists, TDLR has fourteen Deputy Boiler Inspectors throughout the state whose primary responsibility is inspecting uninsured boilers.
 These inspectors are currently located in San Antonio, Houston, Dallas/Fort Worth, Lubbock, East Texas, Austin, and El Paso.

-TDLR also relies on the expertise and advice of the Board of Boiler Rules for the administration of this program.5.
-How does the Boiler Safety program work with federal and local agencies?
+TDLR also relies on the expertise and advice of the Board of Boiler Rules for the administration of this program.

 The Boiler Safety program works with the Texas Education Agency to educate school superintendents about boiler safety and certification requirements.
 We also enlist the assistance of city fire marshals to shut down unsafe boilers and city building inspectors to report newly installed boilers.